Map all locationsAll Events in Philadelphia

 A special day to discover America’s history along Germantown Avenue

-You are never far from history when in Germantown, one of Philadelphia’s most historic neighborhoods.
-That’s never more true than during the Revolutionary Germantown Festival, a day-long festival that celebrates the rich history of Germantown and features the annual reenactment of the Battle of Germantown, the only military battle ever fought within the borders of Philadelphia.
+Revolutionary Germantown Festival celebrates the rich history of the Germantown neighborhood and features the annual reenactment of the Battle of Germantown, the only military battle ever fought within the borders of Philadelphia.